TApplencourt/IRPy/README.md

 ```
 conda install -c https://conda.anaconda.org/tapplencourt irpy
 ```
-- Or you can manualy add `irpy.py` to `PYTHONPATH`
+- Or you can manually add `irpy.py` to `PYTHONPATH`

+##Usage

+- `lazy_property`: A simple lazy property;
+- `lazy_property_mutable`: This property can change.
+When doing so, all these ancestors are invalided.
+And all these descendant are now unattainable;
+- `lazy_property_leaf(mutable,immutable)`: This function is to create node from values defined in the `__init__` class method.

-## What is a scientific code?
+## But why?
+Or What is a scientific code?
 A program is a function of its input data:
 ```
 output = program (input)
 ```
 A program can be represented as a production tree where
-- The root is the output
+- The root is the output;
-- The leaves are the input data
+- The leaves are the input data;
-- The nodes are the intermediate variables
+- The nodes are the intermediate variables;
 - The edges represent the relation needs/needed by.

-In python we can use the special `property` function to access and compute the node.
+In python, this way of thinking is encouraged by the usage of nested, special object, `property`.
+Indeed each `property` are one nodes of the production tree, and by nested then you define the edges.

 For example:
 ```python
 class NotTrivialFunction(object):
     '''Compute : t(u(d1,d2),v(d3,d4),w(d5))